 Sample Workout #1

-- First, grab yourself an exercise mat.
+- First, get a good pair of HIIT shoes and an exercise mat.
 As you’re really going to be exerting yourself and working your muscles, you first need to stretch and warm up.

 - Next, either get on a treadmill or go outside to a place you can comfortably and safely run.